 - Inguinodynia with no palpable groin mass is typically the only manifestation of an occult inguinal hernia.

-- Ask the patient to perform a Valsalva maneuver and observe for an in the inguinal region.
+- Ask the patient to perform the Valsalva maneuver and observe for an in the inguinal region.

 Complicated inguinal hernia